Alexamder/rpitelecine/docs/mechanics.md

 be pulled off the reel, and the take-up spool rotates with a little bit of friction, rotating enough to take up the slack.
 The motors are designed just to rotate in one direction - in order to pull the film onto the spool.

+## Camera and Lens

+The camera is screwed onto a 3d printed bracket which fits into the slot in a short piece of Makerbeam.
+It can be fixed securely, but allows for adjustment and focusing the image.
+To focus closer the Raspberry Pi camera's lens needs to be carefully unscrewed almost as far as it can.
+This is not enough to get an 8mm frame large enough in the frame, so an additional lens is required.

+The first version of the camera mount allowed fixing of a simple (and inexpensive) smartphone close-up/macro lens.
+These can be got for cheap from Ebay.
+Results using this lens was just about acceptable - the centre of the frame was pretty sharp, but got softer away from the centre with a fair amount of colour fringing.
+My first examples on Youtube use this lens.
+Not bad for a lens that costs less than a fiver.

+Much better is its replacement - a coated Steinheil triplet, available for a reasonable price from [Surplus Shed](http://www.surplusshed.com/pages/item/pl1033.html) in the USA.
+This lens is much sharper with little chromatic abberation and has less distortion than the smartphone lens.
+It was suggested for macro use by rkinch [in this thread on the Pi forums](http://www.raspberrypi.org/forums/viewtopic.php?f=43&t=43985&start=52).
+The camera mount design was adjusted for this lens.